Dorayaki: Pancake known as Doraemon’s Yummy Buns

-Have you ever read or watched the manga Doraemon? which I think is one of the most famous and successful Japanese manga series in the world.
-Even now, the Doraemon’s TV animation airs at 7 p.m every Friday in Japan, but do you know what Doraemon’s most favorite confection is?
+Doraemon is one of the most famous and successful Japanese manga series.
+Even now, the TV anime airs at 7 p.m. every Friday in Japan, but do you know what Doraemon’s most favorite confection is?

 Dorayaki (どら焼き): Doraemon’s Yummy Buns

-Dorayaki is a traditional Japanese confection with a long history consisting of two small baked pancakes with sweet bean paste called “Anko (あんこ)” in between.
-The dough of Dorayaki is made from eggs, sugar, cake flour, and the addition of honey makes the pancake somewhat moist.
+Dorayaki is made up of two baked pancakes with sweet red bean paste called “Anko (あんこ)” in between.
+The dough is made from eggs, sugar, and cake flour, and the addition of honey makes the pancake somewhat moist.

-The author of Doraemon, Fujiko Fujio was born in the city of Takaoka, Toyama Prefecture, where there is a custom of presenting Dorayaki during celebrations or when Buddhist memorial services are held, and this is probably the reason why the author chose Dorayaki cake as a Doraemon’s favorite confection.
+The author of Doraemon Fujiko Fujio was born in Takaoka City, Toyama Prefecture, where there is a custom of presenting Dorayaki during celebrations or when Buddhist memorial services are held.

-It is said that Dorayaki was first made in the 12th century, and the origin of its name comes from the fact that the Wagashi sweet is similar in shape to a Japanese gong called “Dora (銅鑼)”.
+Dorayaki was first made in the 12th century.
+The origin of its name comes from the fact that the Wagashi is similar in shape to a traditional Japanese gong called “Dora (銅鑼)”.

 Mushi Dorayaki (蒸しどら焼き)